-- 2. Turn on the Hazard Warning flashers. - 3.
-Set the parking brake.
+- 2. Turn on the Hazard Warning flashers.

+- 3. Set the parking brake.

-- 4. Place the shift lever in PARK (automatic transmission) or in GEAR (manual transmission) . - 5.
-Turn OFF the ignition. - 6.
-Block both the front and rear of the wheel diagonally opposite of the jacking position.
+- 4. Place the shift lever in PARK.

+- 5. Turn OFF the ignition.

+6. Block both the front and rear of the wheel diagonally

+opposite of the jacking position.
 For example, if changing the right front tire, block the left rear wheel.